 Everywhere you find humans, you find music - across the globe, and throughout history.
 At W&M, you can learn to create music as well as place music in the context of the human experience.

+The Department of Music offers a B.A. in Music.
 We teach music through its interrelated subdisciplines:

 - Music Theory explores the structures and concepts of music.